lalithadsuresh/JOURNAL_LOVE/README.md

 # JOURNAL LOVE

-Welcome to Journal Love (ReactProject)
+Welcome to Journal Love

-Developed using Python and Django, Journal Love allows users to describe their feelings and receive input/advice.
+Developed using Python and Django, Journal Love allows users to describe their feelings and receive output/advice.
 To submit your first journal entry, register and log in.
 Then, add a post.
 After adding the post, click on the created post and scroll to the "analyze" button.
 Click on the button and Journal Love's advice will appear.